Matteo Sonza Reorda

 Matteo Sonza Reorda is an electrical engineer at the Politecnico di Torino, Italy.
 He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2016 for his design of test algorithms for reliable circuits and systems.
 Actually he is the head of CAD - Electronic CAD & Reliabillity Group at Politecnico di Torino.
-He teaches Computer architectures.
+He teaches Computer Architectures, Testing and Fault Tolerance, and many advanced courses at the Master's degree level.